 New York State Psychiatric Institute

-Alan S. Brown, M.D., M.P.H. is Professor of Clinical Psychiatry and Clinical Epidemiology at the College of Physicians and Surgeons of Columbia University, New York State Psychiatric Institute and the Joseph L. Mailman School of Public Health.
+Alan S. Brown, M.D., M.P.H. is Professor of Psychiatry and Epidemiology at Columbia University Medical Center, the New York State Psychiatric Institute and the Joseph L. Mailman School of Public Health.
 He is Director of the Program in Birth Cohort Studies at Columbia University Medical Center.
 Dr. Brown earned his undergraduate degree at Johns Hopkins University and received his medical degree from Jefferson Medical College.
 He completed his residency training in psychiatry at the University of Pittsburgh, followed by a postdoctoral fellowship in schizophrenia research at Columbia, and received his M.P.H. degree in epidemiology from Columbia’s Mailman School of Public Health.

 Dr. Brown’s main area of research is on the identification of early antecedents for schizophrenia, bipolar disorder, and autism.
 Among his major findings, he was the first to demonstrate that serologically documented prenatal exposure to influenza, rubella, toxoplasmosis, and inflammatory biomarkers are potential risk factors for schizophrenia.